-12. DEFENCE SUBMISSION
+12. Defense Submission

-12.1.
-The importer M/s I. M. Enterprises vide his letter dt.
-15.11.2023 has submitted his written submission wherein he submitted that they denied the allegation made against them in the subject Show Cause Notice dated 19.10.2023 regarding under valuation of the imported goods and also they are not accepting the valuation method adopted by the Customs Department based on the so called "Valuation Report" of the M/s.
+12.1 M/s Jishan Impex vide their letter dt.
+15.11.2023 made following submission :

+At the outset we deny the allegation made against us in the subject Show Cause Notice dated 19.10.2023 regarding under valuation of the imported goods and also we are not accepting the valuation method adopted by the Customs Department based on the so called "Valuation Report" of the M/s.
 B.G.
-Bhatt, Engineer / Surveyor / Govt.
+Bhatt, Engineer / Surveyor/Govt.
 Approved valuer.

-The so called "Valuation Report" relied by the DRI and Customs is not at all trustworthy due to the below mentioned reasons:
+The so called "Valuation Report" relied by the DRI & Customs Department is not at all trustworthy due to the below mentioned reasons:

-(i) As per the RUD No.3, 'Bhaskar G. Bhatt and his associate inspected the stacks of rubber tyres one by one visually and took photographs of the same in presence of Panchas and informed issue report regarding nature/condition/value/ specification of the subject goods in due course'.
+(i) As per the RUD No.3, 'Bhaskar G. Bhatt and his associate inspected the stacks of rubber tyres one by one visually and took photographs of the same in presence of Panchas and informed that he would issue his report regarding nature/condition/value/specification of the subject goods in due course.
 The Panchnama dated 13.05.2023 was started at 12.15 Hrs. as mentioned in the Panchnama & concluded at around 17:30 hours.
 The DRI officer and Panchas completed examination of all the tyres destuffed & staked in CFS Area.
-They physically counted the tyres and they found 2783 Pcs.
+They physically counted the tyres and they found 3527 Pcs.
 The DRI officers must have taken appx.
-4 to 5 Hrs. in completing counting and examination of the Tyres covered under the present case i.e. B/E No. 5607677 dated 21.04.2023 where in panchnama dated 13.05.2023, two bill of entries tyres were counted in a short span of 5 to 6 hours which is illogical and finding of excess tyres is irrelevant.
-In the Surveyor Report there is no mention of time that when the Surveyor started the work of Inspection and when they finished.
-Now, if we go into the details, the efficiency of the so called "Surveyor and his associate", they appeared to have done work beyond normal human capabilities as they had started the Inspection as per panchnama Dtd 30.05.2023.
-The Surveyor and his associate had inspected 06 containers at M/s.
+4 to 5 Hrs. in completing counting and examination of the Tyres covered under the present case i.e. B/E No. 5607677 dated 21.04.2023. where in panchnama dtd 13.05.2023 two bill fo entries tyres were counted in a short span of 5 to 6 hours which is illogical and finding of excess tyres is irrelevant.
+In the surveyor report there is no mention of time that when the surveyor started the work of inspection and when they finished.
+Now if we go into the details, the efficiency of the so called "Surveyor and his associate", they appeared to have done work beyond normal human capabilities as they had started the Inspection at after counting work and Examination of 3312 Pcs. tyres by DRI Officers.
+As per panchnama Dtu 30.05.2023 The Surveyor and his associate had inspected 06 containers at M/s.

 Mundhra CFS, All Cargo CFS & MICT CFS, APSEZ, Mundra covered under Six Bills of Entries.
 Thus, they completed the Inspection of total 06 containers between 16:15 hours to 19:30 hours within the span of appx.
 3 Hrs.
 Thus, the Survey work of one container (present case) must have been completed in appx.
 30 minutes (Total 3 Hr. = 180 minutes / 6 container = 30 minutes).
-Thus, the Surveyor had inspected 2596 Tyres in 30 minutes at the speed of appx.
-86 tyres per minute.
+Thus, the Surveyor had inspected 3312 Tyres in 30 minutes at the speed of appx.
+110 tyres per minute.
 This sounds totally illogical and hence non-acceptable.

-ii.
-As per the RUD No.2, the Surveyor and his associate inspected stacks of rubber tyres one by one and took photographs of the same in presence of panchas.
+(ii) As per the RUD No.2, the Surveyor and his associate inspected stacks of rubber tyres one by one and took photographs of the same in presence of panchas.
 Thus, they have inspected the stacks of the Tyres and took photographs only and not performed actual Inspection.
 Thus, the report is non-acceptable.

-iii.
-It is mentioned in the Panchnama dated 13.05.2023 that tyres of smaller size were placed inside the tyres having higher sizes.
+(iii) It is mentioned in the Panchnama dated 13.05.2023 that tyres of smaller size were placed inside the tyres having higher sizes.
 However, the Surveyor has just inspected the stacks and not inspected all the tyres by getting it separate.
 Thus, the surveyor report is not at all reliable and not depict the true characteristics of the cargo inspected by them.
 Thus, the report is non-acceptable.